Opinion | Ted Cruz’s latest Cancún spin shows the rot of GOP victimization runs deep

-This may seem silly and desperate, but it’s worth pausing over, because it illustrates a deeper intellectual habit that post-Trump Republicans are increasingly falling back upon, one that is likely to get more widespread.
+This may seem silly and desperate, but it’s worth pausing over because it illustrates a deeper intellectual habit that post-Trump Republicans are increasingly falling back upon, one that is likely to get more widespread.

-We’re talking here about the relentless instinct to portray Trump as a victim, not just as misdirection, but also as a catch-all justification.
+We’re talking here about the relentless instinct to portray Trump as a victim, not just as misdirection, but also as a catchall justification.
 And this reaches far beyond Cruz’s Cancún excursion.
-It’s the through line to something of far greater consequence: The GOP escalation of voter suppression and counter-majoritarian tactics in states across the country.
+It’s the through line to something of far greater consequence: the GOP escalation of voter suppression and counter-majoritarian tactics in states across the country.

 On Monday night, Cruz went on Sean Hannity’s show — a laboratory where pro-Trump propaganda gets manufactured for the GOP base’s consumption in its most unalloyed and poisonous form — and ridiculed the media’s obsession with the Cancún trip.